uncefact/project-vckit/CONTRIBUTING.md

 Open an issue with as much detail and background as possible to make your case.
 Small proposals can come in directly as PRs, but it's generally better to discuss before starting work.

-Any contributions you make will be under the Apache-2.0 License
+Any contributions you make will be under the GNU General Public License v3.0

 ### Posting PRs